KidContainer/kie_json/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 **Kie_JSON** is a library that aims to convenience and simple usage.
-I can serialize and deserialize C++ struct into json as easy as possible.
+C++ struct can be serialized and deserialized into/from json as easy as possible.
 It depends on [nlohmann_json](https://github.com/nlohmann/json) for json parsing and [Boost.PFR](https://github.com/boostorg/pfr) for reflection.

 ## Install

-For use this library, one could always download it into your device and include it as it's a single header library.
+For use this library, one could always download it into your workspace and include it as it's a single header library.
 But some other way is also available.

 #### Conan
 This library is also available in my private conan repo.
 Use it with conan by the following